-During FY24, four meetings were held.
+During FY25, five meetings were held.
 The internal and external auditors, in their respective capacity as auditors to the company, attended and reported at all formal meetings of the committee.
 Both internal and external auditors have unrestricted access to the committee through the chair as well as the opportunity at one meeting per year to report to the committee in the absence of management.
 The chairperson of the board, company CEO, company CFO and deputy CFO, company secretary and company general counsel, while not members, attend committee meetings by invitation.

-The names of the members who were in office during FY24, and up to the date of this report, and the details of the committee meetings attended by each of the members are reflected below.
+The names of the members who were in office during FY25, and up to the date of this report, and the details of the committee meetings attended by each of the members are reflected below.

-Name of member Qualifications Attendance Category L Stephens BBSc, BCom (Hons), CA(SA), CD(SA) 4/4 Independent non-executive (chair) CM Sabwa BCom (Accounting), CPA(K) 4/4 Independent non-executive E Masilela BSocSci (Economics and statistics) and MSc (Economic Policy and Analysis) 4/4 Independent non-executive JH du Preez CA(SA), CD(SA) 4/4 Independent non-executive
+Name of member Qualifications Attendance Category L Stephens BBSc, BCom (Hons), CA(SA), CD(SA) 5/5 Independent non-executive (chair) CM Sabwa BCom (Accounting), CPA(K) 4/5 Independent non-executive E Masilela BSocSci (Economics and statistics) and MSc (Economic Policy and Analysis) - Independent non-executive JH du Preez CA(SA), CD(SA) 5/5 Independent non-executive

-\ Following his appointment as chair of the board, E Masilela stepped down as a member of the audit committee with effect from 23 April 2024.
+Following his appointment as chair of the board, E Masilela stepped down as a member of the audit committee with effect from 23 April 2024 and therefore was only eligible to attend committee meetings thereafter by invitation.

-The board and the nomination committee unanimously recommend to shareholders at the Annual General Meeting (AGM) that the current committee members, excluding E Masilela, be re-elected.
+The board and the nomination committee unanimously recommend to shareholders at the Annual General Meeting (AGM) that the current committee members be re-elected.